BastilleResearch/mousejack/readme.md

-# RFStorm nRF24LU1+ Research Firmware

-Firmware and research tools for Nordic Semiconductor nRF24LU1+ based USB dongles and breakout boards.
+# MouseJack device discovery and research tools

 For information on the MouseJack vulnerabilities, please visit [mousejack.com](https://www.mousejack.com).